wunderio/drupal-updates-log/README.md

 - `lando phpunit --group=updates_log` for running tests

 ## Debugging - What to do when you don't see expected results?

+Use the `UPDATES_LOG_TEST` environment variable to bypass the time requirement for testing `UPDATES_LOG_TEST=1 drush cron`.
+This applies to both (hourly and daily) functional modes.
+After running this you should get full statistics in logs, and if there are any state changes, these should have its own log entries too.

+Here are few more things to try:

 - Check the status at "Available updates" report.
 Is it red or green?
 - Run this `drush eval '$available = update_get_available(TRUE); $project_data = update_calculate_project_data($available); var_dump($project_data);'`